ibm-cloud-docs/cloud-object-storage/libraries/java.md

 ### Download object to a file
 {: #java-examples-download}

-This example assumes that the bucket `sample` already exists.
+This example assumes that the bucket `sample` exists.

 ```java
 GetObjectRequest request = new // create a new request to get an object